samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ## Prehistory

-#####  Static type inference in a dynamically typed language.
+#####  Static type inference in a dynamically typed language
-Alexander Aiken and Brian R. Murphy.
+Alexander Aiken and Brian R. Murphy
 In POPL ’91: Proceedings of the 18th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 279–290.
 ACM Press, 1991.

 ##### Soft typing with conditional types.
-Alexander Aiken, Edward L. Wimmers, and T. K. Lakshman.
-In POPL ’94: Proceedings of the 21st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 163–173.
+Alexander Aiken, Edward L. Wimmers, and T. K. Lakshman In POPL ’94: Proceedings of the 21st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 163–173.
 ACM Press, 1994

 ##### Pluggable type systems.